Activity overview

 2. Every time you zoom out, ask the class:

-Sound waves travel through the air to our ear drum causing it to vibrate.
+All sounds are created by vibrations.
+A vibration is when an object moves backwards and forwards very quickly.
+Invisible sound waves travel through the air to our ears.
+Our outer ear, the bit we can see, funnels the sound waves into the parts of the ear inside our heads.
+Ear wax is produced here to trap dirt and to help prevent infections.
+The sound waves cause our ear drum, which is a piece of sensitive, tightly stretched skin, to vibrate.
 These vibrations are then transmitted to tiny bones and fluid in our inner ear.
 The movement of this fluid stimulates nerve endings which carry messages to our brains that are interpreted as sound.

-The outer part of the ear that we can see (the pinna) is shaped as it is in order to funnel the vibrations in the air towards our ear drum and inner ear.
-However, the pinna is not as large as in many other animals nor can our ears move independently.
-This means that we are not as good at hearing sound as some other animals and when we are trying to locate the direction of a sound we need to turn our whole heads to help our ears to ‘catch’ the sound waves.
+The human outer ear is not as large as in many other animals.
+Unlike other animals, our ears do not move independently.
+This means that we are not as good at hearing sound as many animals and when we are trying to locate the direction of a sound, we need to turn our whole heads to help our ears to ‘catch’ the sound waves.

 Take it further